-Some quarters sight that crates deprive dogs their basic needs like roaming around, exercising or even ability to relieve themselves.
+Some quarters sight crates deprive dogs of their basic needs like roaming around, exercising or even ability to relieve themselves.

 You will learn whether there are any benefits.
-Last but not least, learn on the basics of crating a German shepherd.
+Last but not least, learn on the basics of creating a German shepherd.

 Before going deeper, what is a crate?
 A dog’s crate is a cage-like structure where a dog can stay and relax for a short while in privacy.

 Like how kings have palaces, and babies have a pen, dogs need a place where they can call a den and become independent for a short while relaxing.
 Remember their distant cousins in the wild live in dens where they call home.

 Do German Shepherds Need A Crate?

 It’s not a rule that your German shepherd needs a crate.
 It’s the circumstance and the dog’s behavior that will push you to crate your German shepherd.